-THE FISH MERCURY PROJECT (FMP)
+FISH MERCURY PROJECT (FMP)

 The FMP was a three-year (2005 to 2007) sampling program funded by CALFED3 (SFEI, 2009).
-Monitoring of sport fish from Central Valley water bodies was planned and conducted by staff at the California Department of Fish and Wildlife (CDFW), OEHHA, California Department of Public Health, University of California, Davis, and San Francisco Estuary Institute.
+Monitoring of sport fish from Central Valley water bodies was planned and conducted by staff at the California Department of Fish and Wildlife (CDFW), OEHHA, the California Department of Public Health, the University of California, Davis, and the San Francisco Estuary Institute.
 More than 4,000 fish and 31 sport fish species were collected under the project objective to characterize spatial and temporal trends in mercury in fishery resources.
-Fish samples were collected from 146 popular sport fishing locations in the Delta watershed.
-The fillets were analyzed for total mercury.
-The program collected Largemouth Bass and Bluegill from New Hogan Lake in 2005 and Smallmouth Bass, Channel Catfish and Redear Sunfish from the lake in 2006.
+Rainbow Trout, Sacramento Sucker, and Smallmouth Bass were collected in Lake Almanor and analyzed for total mercury.